 DIP Financing Can Help

 Turnaround situations often require alternative financing to help clients move through a difficult period.
 When a Debtor-in-Possession (DIP) structure is warranted, it’s ideal to use an experienced lender who knows how to navigate the unique structures involved.

-DIP Financing can help workout solutions go smoother, with faster payoffs.
+DIP Financing can help workout solutions, with faster payoffs.
 DIPs can also help avoid bank non-accruals and charge-offs, which smooths the transition for companies.
 With DIPs, companies can bypass covenants while achieving an important step in their turnaround story.